 Does SourceLevel costs for public repositories?

-SourceLevel is free for GitHub® public repositories, enabling Open Source projects to have powerful and automated code reviews for their code.
+SourceLevel is free for public repositories, enabling Open Source projects to have powerful and automated code reviews for their code.
 We offer a 15 days trial period for private repositories, and after that you must subscribe to one of our plans to continue reviewing your private repos.
-Publicizing or privatizing your repositories on GitHub® will be taken in account and will be reflected on the subscription status of your account on SourceLevel.
+Publicizing or privatizing your repositories on source provider (GitHub® or GitLab®) will be taken in account and will be reflected on the subscription status of your organization on SourceLevel.

 Does SourceLevel work with GitHub® Enterprise?

 Currently no - SourceLevel only supports GitHub.com for now.

 My team doesn’t use Pull Requests - is SourceLevel still useful for us?